stanford-ssi/habmc-tutorials/rails/rails-08.md

 ## Controller
 We can start with the controller action.
 In app/controllers/transmissions_controller, let's make a new action called `create_random`.
+Make sure it is above the **private** methods or it will not be accessible by our button.
 It should render the transmission that was just created.
 This is dead simple to make:
 ```ruby